solid/authentication-panel/oidc-authentication.md

 # Abstract

-A key challenge on the path toward re-decentralizing user data on the Worldwide Web is the need to access multiple potentially untrusted resources servers securely.
-This document aims to address that challenge by building on top of current and future web standards, to allow entities to authenticate within a distributed ecosystem.
+A key challenge on the path toward re-decentralizing user data on the Web is the need to access multiple potentially untrusted resource servers securely.
+This document aims to address that challenge by building on top of current Web standards, to allow entities to authenticate in the Solid ecosystem.

 # Status of This Document